How to Set a Table for Thanksgiving

 Priority number one is having enough table space and seating for all your guests.
 A small, intimate gathering might be fine with a table that seats four to six, but most Thanksgiving celebrations will require more space than that.
 A rectangular table has a traditional look and naturally seats more than a circular table.
 Drop-leaf tables are another option that can expand to accommodate more guests than your average dinner setting.
 If you have more family coming over than you know what to do with, you may have to use multiple tables to seat everyone.

 You can dress up your bare table in a few different ways.
 A full tablecloth will give you the most coverage and is great for hiding an unsightly table surface.
 This may be the best option if your table is overly scratched, worn, or made of plastic.
+Plaid, gingham, or burlap can add a humble touch to your Thanksgiving table.
+Drape the table in lace for a more formal holiday setting.

 If you have a gorgeous table you want to show off, opt for a table runner instead of a tablecloth.
 A centered runner can help establish a festive color scheme for your table while still letting your table surface shine.
+Delicate hues of blue or white create a timeless palette, or you can mimic nature’s falling leaves and apples with rich earthy tones.

 - Center the plate in the middle of the placemat or table area where your guest will be sitting.